Home

 the gift is in excess of the annual gift tax

-per year.)
-The donor has the option to
+per year in 2013.)
+The donor has the option

 tax exemption instead of paying the gift tax